lrdj/goodlookslikethis/_cases_sdingov/dds.md

 title: Cabinet Office data sharing service discovery and service assessment

 subtitle: >
-  A lack of alignment between organisations in how they share data, results in different approaches to sorting out technical, legal, and ethical compliance.
-It's hard to share data and it takes forever...
+  A lack of alignment between how organisations share data means they typically have different approaches to sorting out technical, legal, and ethical issues.
+It's hard to share data and it takes forever to set up a formal agreement to share data...

 index_image: "/i/cases/dds/CO-design-a-data-share.jpg"
 hero_image: "/i/cases/dds/CO-design-a-data-share.jpg"